Vanessa Williams received death threats as first black Miss America

 Vanessa Williams was the first black Miss America (Image: The Washington Post)

-However, in her late-term, she gave up the crown after Penthouse infamously published nude photos of her that had been taken in 1982.
+However, in her late term, she gave up the crown after Penthouse infamously published nude photos of her that had been taken in 1982.

 “After being Miss America, there was an issue with some pictures I had done, which did not have a release and they were sold behind my back.
 Six weeks before I was finishing my year [as Miss America], I resigned,” Williams who is now a mother of four, including signer Jillian Hervey, said.